kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ### Viscosity Measurement

 A device for measuring the viscosity of a liquid is called a *viscometer*.
-We will discuss only a few of the most common methods used in viscosity measurement.
+We will discuss a few of the most common methods used in viscosity measurement.
 Variations of the following designs are numerous.
+The material necessary for a full understanding of their principle of operation will be developed throughout this course.
+What follows is a brief survey of some of the available techniques.

 + **Rotating-drum viscometer**

-  The rotating-drum viscometer operates on the principle that the torque required to rotate a drum immersed in the fluid is proportional to the viscosity.
-Different sized drums are available in order to allow for the measurement over a wide range of viscosities.
+  The rotating-drum viscometer operates on the principle that the torque required to rotate a drum immersed in fluid is proportional to its viscosity.
+Different sized drums are available in order to allow for  measurement over a wide range of viscosities.
 Following proper calibration the torque can be converted directly to viscosity.

   <div class="photo" style="width: 400px;">
   ![](img/fungilab-viscolead-ONE-main-img-prod.jpg)